StevenDB995/techhub/README.md

 # Steven's techHub

-[Steven's techHub](https://techhub.stevendb.xyz) is a technical blogging and journaling platform.
-As a software engineer and developer exposed to extensive technical content on a daily basis, I need a place to take notes and organise my thoughts, and I think it would be cool if I share some tricks and insights to the community.
-This platform is well crafted for this purpose, and it will be actively maintained as long as I stay in the industry (I don't see the day I quit though, 'cause I love it).
-For now only I and a visitor account can post content onto this website, concerning the project scale, budget and my time.
-However, more users will be welcomed to contribute to building this community, and more interactive features are expected to be introduced to the platform, such as comments and likes.
+[Steven's techHub](https://techhub.stevendb.xyz) s a technical content blogging platform.
+Although this site is now still at its early development stage, and it serves more as my personal portfolio, it is expected to grow and scale into a community with more user interactions in future.
+For now only I and a visitor account can post content onto this website.

 This is a personal project I started mainly to expand my skill sets and enhance my technical proficiency.
 Therefore, every development aspects are relevant, including UI, app backend, persistent storage, deployment and CI/CD.
 It's really